j5int/uct-maths-competition/README.md

 Before making changes to models, check that you have an initial migration which is up-to-date with the database.
 If there is not an initial migration, Django will think that the next migration is the initial one, and if a table already exists, it will not make changes since the initial changes are typically for creating tables.

+Check if there are migrations that need to be made every time you pull.

 ## Where to look
 There are some good docs in [docs/userdoc](docs/userdoc) and [docs/readme](docs/readme).
 These were written in 2014, so are quite out of date.